python/peps/README.rst

 of the new rendering system proposed in :pep:`676`;
 see `Rendering PEPs with Sphinx`_ for details.

+Finally, you can check for and fix common linting and spelling issues, either on-demand or automatically as you commit, with our pre-commit suite.
+See the `Contributing Guide <./CONTRIBUTING.rst>`_ for details.

 Generating HTML for python.org
 ==============================